 SONG CREDITS Produced by Laura Kidd in The Launchpad, Bristol.
 Mixed by Chris Sheldon at Red Cedar, London, mastered by Katie Tavini at Weird Jungle, Brighton.
 All music by Laura Kidd and Rat.
 Guitars by Rat.
 All lyrics, arrangements, vocals, bass and synths by Laura.
 Drums by Max Saidi.

-My new Penfriend album “House Of Stories” is available to order NOW on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
-Get two songs in your inbox immediately, with another every month til the release date in April (before anyone else).
+š My new Penfriend album “House Of Stories”Ā is available NOWĀ on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
+Music fans got it to #2 in the Official UK Independent Album Chart in April 2025.
+Bonkers!

 It was a test: